alejfxguti/DiseaseDiagnoser/README.md

 # Disease Diagnoser

-This project is an interactive web application that predicts possible disease diagnoses based on user-input symptoms.
+This project is an interactive flask application that predicts possible disease diagnoses based on user-input symptoms.
 It utilizes machine learning models trained on a dataset of symptoms and corresponding diseases.

 ## Features